 2. Confirm the user or computer object is a member of any group listed.

-3. Also check Delegation tab: The group in the security filter needs both Read and Apply Group Policy permissions.
+3. Check Delegation tab: The group in the security filter needs both Read and Apply Group Policy permissions.
+The GPMC "Security Filtering" UI adds Apply Group Policy — but if you set permissions manually on the Delegation tab, you may have missed Read.
+Verify both.

 WMI filtering

 If a WMI filter is attached, the policy will not apply if the WMI query returns false.
-To test a WMI filter:
+To test a WMI filter on the target device:

 # Test a WMI filter query manually